 Are you an early riser?
 Do you enjoy waking up with the sun?
 Most people love their sleep, and many people don’t get enough of it.
-And the idea of deliberately rising even just five minutes earlier each day can be a painful one.
-But there are at least 15 important, healthy, and nourishing reasons to start every morning with yoga.
+The idea of deliberately rising even just five minutes earlier each day can be a painful one.
+But there are at least fifteen important, healthy, and nourishing reasons to start every morning with yoga.

 This gentleman farmer is an example of one of the best reasons to do yoga each morning.
 It keeps you young—in body, mind, and spirit.